Soft Robot with humanlike Perception: Sensing Touch and Shape in Real Time

 Real-Time Sensing and Shape Estimation

-The robot’s perception system works by calculating the expected shape based on movement commands and comparing it with the actual shape sensed by embedded sensors.
+The robot’s perception system works by calculating the expected shape based on movement and comparing it with the actual shape sensed by embedded sensors.

-Robot sensory nerves?
+Robot with real sensory nerves?

 The robot can detect contact with obstacles of varying stiffness and can adapt its actions based on real-time feedback.
 For example, when the robot comes into contact with a rigid or soft object, it can accurately detect the force and direction of the contact.